ProteinsWebTeam/interpro-blog/_posts/2020-11-25-Technical-view-of-the-InterPro-client.md

 Starting with the basics, the InterPro web client is a Single Page Application (SPA), this means that if you visit the [home page](https://www.ebi.ac.uk/interpro) in your browser, it executes a normal web transaction: it fetches the html file from our servers, the browser reads that file, renders the web page, and determines which other files are required: JavaScript, CSS, favicon, images, etc. The difference in SPA is that when the JavaScript (JS) is executed, it intercepts the logic in the browser to follow links and replace it with its own logic.
 So, if the user clicks on a link, the browser doesn't start a new web transaction, instead, the JS logic manipulates the current view of the page to reflect only the changes required by a given user interaction.

 The main advantage of a SPA is that the webpage doesn't need to be rendered completely every time a user clicks a link: it just updates the part of the page that is required.
-For example, if you visit our home page and click the Citing InterPro link, the information gets displayed under that link and the rest of the page stays the same, no need for redrawing the banner, menus, or any other parts of the page.
+For example, if you visit our home page and click the Citing InterPro link, the information gets displayed under that link and the rest of the page stays the same, no need for redrawing the banner, menus, or any other parts of the page, see Figure 1.

 ![InterProHomepage.png]({{site.baseurl}}/assets/media/images/posts/client/InterProHomepage.png)
+**Figure 1.** Citing InterPro information on InterPro home page.

 That example is not showing anything new, asynchronous JS has been around since the early 2000's and tinkering pieces of a webpage, or more formally talking, DOM manipulation is basically the reason why JavaScript exists.
 But building a SPA means complete immersion on that idea, the whole website is created that way and with it comes a problem of scale: If all your website is now dynamically generated in JS, how do you organise your code? and your assets? how to optimize changes in the DOM?
 Enter _React_.